Women's liberation movement: Oceania

 The Regatta Hotel protest in 1965, which challenged the ban on serving women drinks in public bars in Queensland, is recognised as a defining moment in the women's liberation movement in Australia.
 In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.

-The first women’s liberation organizations in Australia were formed in Sydney in 1969, and by 1970 such organizations had reached Adelaide and Melbourne, as well as Wellington and Auckland.
+The first women's liberation organizations in Australia were formed in Sydney in 1969, and by 1970 such organizations had reached Adelaide and Melbourne, as well as Wellington and Auckland.
 The following year, organizations were formed at the University of the South Pacific in Fiji and in Guam.
 As in the US and other places where the movement flourished, small consciousness-raising groups with a limited organizational structure were the norm and the focus was on changing societal perception rather than legislation.

 Involved in public protests, liberationists demonstrated at beauty pageants to protest women's objectification, and invaded male-only pubs.
 In Australia they ran petition drives and protests in favor of legalizing abortion and in Auckland led a funeral procession through Albert Park to demonstrate lack of progress on issues which were of concern to women.
 Liberationists developed multiple publications such as Broadsheet, Liberaction, MeJane, The Circle and Women's Liberation Newsletter to address issues and concerns;.
 They founded women's shelters and women's centers for meetings and child care services, which were open to all women, be they socialists, lesbians, indigenous women, students, workers or homemakers.
 The diversity of adherents fractured the movement by the early 1980s, as groups began focusing on specific interests rather than solely on sexism.

+United Kingdom

+Significant women in the UK women's liberation movement include those active in work for the group from Nottingham: Rose Knight, Jo O'Brien, Antonia (Toni) Gorton, who met at the Women's Centre and produced a journal 'Women Now'.
+Documentation of the Nottingham Women's Group including these early pioneers has been undertaken and now forms part of the Nottingham Feminist Archive (East Midlands) which is held by Manuscripts and Special Collections at the University of Nottingham..